How rich media works

 A banner creative and an interstitial creative displayed at the same time.

 A creative that expands beyond its initial dimensions over the top of other page or app content.
 Expansion can take place after a user interacts (for example, by click, tap, or mouse-over) or automatically when the page loads (auto-expand).
 Creatives can expand in any direction, shape, or with fading effects and can collapse on user interaction, automatically on mouse-out, or based on a timer.
-Other expanding creative types include: Lightbox, multi-directional expanding, push-down, and YouTube Masthead.
+Other expanding creative types include: Lightbox, multi-directional expanding, and push-down.

 Expanding creatives expand over page or in-app content by default, but you can also enable them to push content down on a page (see push-down, below).